Robust certification of quantum instruments through a sequential communication game: Quantum advantage and robust certification of instruments

 \subsection{Robust certification of sharpness parameter}

 In realistic conditions, all quantum systems deviate from the ideal target description, and hence, less than optimal success probabilities are observed, which can't pinpoint the desired objects.
 Robustness analysis is the estimation of those objects for the suboptimal observed values.
 Therefore, any meaningful self-testing argument must come with a robustness analysis.
 Our above-mentioned self-testing statements in Sec.\ref{selftest} are valid only when the optimal trade-off point is achieved, which is not the case in all practical experimental conditions.
 Here we specifically consider the sharpness parameter of Barun's measurement, which characterizes his instrument.
-We show how one can certify the sharpness parameter $\eta$, of Barun's measurement in the presence of noise, in a more robust way than that in the approach based on sequential QRAC without collaboration~\cite{Mohan_STI19}.
+We show how one can certify the sharpness parameter $\eta$, of Barun's measurement in the presence of noise, in a more robust way than the previous work~\cite{Mohan_STI19}.
 We provide upper and lower bounds on the sharpness parameter for less than optimal observed success probabilities, which merge to the same value in noiseless conditions.
-Let's state the result briefly here, and for the detailed analysis, we refer to the Appendix \eqref{ule}.

 Any binary outcome qubit observable can be expressed in the following way: $M_y=g_{y0}\mathbb{I}+\vec{g_y}.\vec{\sigma}$.
 Here, the sharpness parameter of Barun's measurement is equivalent to the length of the Bloch vector $\vec{g_y}$.
 For simplicity, we take the sharpness parameters of Barun's two settings to be equal, {\it viz.}, $\eta \equiv |\vec{g}_{0}|=|\vec{g}_{1}|$.
 With these specifications, we can now place a lower bound on $\eta$, based on the consideration that the success probability of Barun $P_{AB}^Q$, has to be non-classical.
-In the Appendix, $\eqref{ule}$ we derive the lower bound, which is